 The Modbus map of variables cannot be set up by the user, so the user can set up the variables to send through Modbus but cannot set up the addresses that they will take.
 Depending on your configuration of Modbus variables, there is a specific map of variables with specific Modbus addresses starting at address 40001.
 Addresses from 40001 to 40013 correspond always to site number, battery, hour, minute, day, month and year.
 Channel calculations take addresses starting at 40015.
-The variables are sent following the same order than the columns in the Modbus configuration window (instant, average, maximum, minimum, variance of the last ten minutes interval, turbulence intensity of the last thirty second interval) and for the same order of channels of the window (from top to bottom).
+The variables are sent following the same order than the columns in the Modbus configuration window: instant, average, maximum, minimum, variance of the last ten minutes interval, TI30 (the average of the twenty TI30 records inside a 10-minute interval, see section 4.1.7) and for the same order of channels of the window (from top to bottom).

-Fig. 73.
+Fig. 77.
 Example of Modbus variables addresses